Chinatown, Oakland, California

 Chinese were the first Asians to arrive in Oakland in the 1850s, followed by Japanese in the 1890s, Koreans in the 1900s, and Filipinos in the 1930s and 1940s.
 Southeast Asians began arriving in the 1970s during the Vietnam War.
 Many Asian languages and dialects can be heard in Chinatown due to its diverse population.

 Chinatown is located in downtown Oakland, with its center at 8th Street and Webster Street.
 Its northern edge is 12th Street, and its southern edge is Interstate 880 (located approximately at 6th Street).
 It stretches from Broadway on the west to the southern tip of Lake Merritt in the east.
+Due to a combination of factors, some more broad-based related to difficult circumstances for Oakland itself, while other factors are more specific to this neighborhood, Oakland's Chinatown faces a struggle for survival.